AskiaADX/default-adxs/README.md

-# default-adcs
+# default-adxs

-This is the list of all standard ADCs distributed in the Askia Suite Setup
+This is the list of all standard ADXs distributed in the Askia Suite Setup